 - a.
-Airborne Stores include all Parts & Appliances, Airborne General Stores, Propeller, Aero Materials, Air Armaments, Crew Personal Protection Equipment, Fuel Oil Lubricants (FOL), Parachutes etc, used in an Air System. - b.
+Airborne Stores include all Parts & Appliances and their software, Airborne General Stores, Propeller, Aero Materials, Air Armaments, Crew Personal Protection Equipment, Fuel Oil Lubricants (FOL), Parachutes etc., used in an Air System. - b.
 Design development of Airborne Stores could be taken up as part of development of an Air System, upgrade of an Air System, indigenous substitute or obsolescence management.
-The Airborne Store may be developed by Public Sector Undertaking, Laboratories of R&D Organisation of Government or Non-Government Institutions or by Private sector, even when an Expression of Interest or a Supply Order from the User Services does not exist. - c.
+The Airborne Store may be developed by Public Sector Undertaking, Laboratories of R&D Organisation of Government or Non-Government Institutions or by Private sector, even when an Expression of Interest or a Supply Order from the User Services does not exist.

+- c.
 The Airborne Stores need to be airworthy for the complete Air System to be airworthy.
 Hence, all Airborne Stores need airworthiness approval before installation/use in an Air System or in another Airborne Store.
-The initial airworthiness approval for an Airborne Store can be one of the following:

-- i Letter of Technical Approval (LoTA) for Airborne Stores such as materials, electronic modules and finished parts. - ii IMATSO approval (IMATSOA) for Airborne Stores for which Indian Military Aviation Technical Standard Order (IMATSO) exists. - iii Type Approval (TA) for Airborne Stores which are specific/custom designed for use in an Air System and which are not covered by the above two categories.
+The initial airworthiness approval for an Airborne Store can be one of the following: - i Letter of Approval (LoA) for Airborne Stores such as materials, electronic modules and finished parts and other items that are not covered under Type Approval or IMATSOA. - ii IMATSO approval (IMATSOA) for Airborne Stores for which Indian Military Aviation Technical Standard Order (IMATSO) exists. - iii Type Approval (TA) for Airborne Stores which are specific/custom designed for use in an Air System and which are not covered by the above two categories.

-1.5.1 DESIGN ORGANISATION APPROVAL (DOA)
+1.5.1 Design Organisation Approval (DOA)

-Design & Development of Airborne Stores shall be taken up by an organisation approved under Design Organisation Approval Scheme (DOAS) of CEMILAC.
+Main Contractors taking up the Design & Development of Airborne Stores are required to be included in the Design Organisation Approval Scheme (DOAS) of CEMILAC within the identified scope.

-1.5.2 AIRWORTHINESS CERTIFICATION CRITERIA
+1.5.2 Airworthiness Certification Criteria

 - a.
 Main Contractor shall ensure that the Airborne Stores is designed to an applicable Airworthiness Certification Criteria.
 The Airworthiness Certification Criteria can be either specified by the User Services or mutually agreed amongst User Services, CEMILAC and the Main Contractor. - b.
-If necessary, the Main Contractor, in consultation with the Users Services shall seek formal approval from CEMILAC for use of alternative Aiworthiness Certification Criteria. - c.
-If Airworthiness Certification Criteria does not exist for an Airborne Store that is proposed to be developed, a set of standards/ requirements mutually agreed amongst the User Services, Main Contractor and CEMILAC, that establishes the required level of safety shall be followed. - d.
-In case of IMATSO stores, the airworthiness criteria is included in the IMATSO.
+If necessary, the Main Contractor, in consultation with the Users Services shall seek formal approval from CEMILAC for use of alternative Airworthiness Certification Criteria. - c.
+If Airworthiness Certification Criteria does not exist for an Airborne Store that is proposed to be developed, a set of standards/ requirements mutually agreed amongst the User Services, Main Contractor and CEMILAC, that establishes the required level of safety shall be followed.

+d.
+In case of IMATSO stores, the airworthiness certification criterion is included in the IMATSO.